 - The Ted Williams Case – Cremate or Freeze?

 As important as it is to speak with your loved ones about medical care upon incapacity, it is equally as important to talk to them about how you want your remains handled.
-Your wishes can be expressed in your health care power of attorney, an estate planning letter or in some states, like New Mexico, with an Authorization to Cremate.
+Your wishes can be expressed in your health care power of attorney, an estate planning letter or in some states, like with an Authorization to Cremate.
 Or you may choose to arrange (and even prepay) for the burial or cremation with the funeral home a head of time.

 Ted Williams, a Boston Red Sox legend, is now known more for the court case over his remains than his impressive baseball career.
 Did he want to be frozen or cremated?
 That was the question posed to the courts after his death.
 His daughter asserted that Ted wanted to be cremated based on his wishes expressed in his Will.
 However, his son claimed he wanted to be cryogenically preserved based on testimony from the executor of Ted’s estate.
 Although, there was a Will the courts took the case because the Will was older and the Executor’s testified that Ted created the Will prior to cryogenics was invented so he could not have shown intent to be cryogenically preserved at the time he made his Will but did express his intentions to be frozen.
 Eventually he was frozen.
 Was that the right thing to do?
 This is a question for the theologians, but I do know that his final wishes most likely would have been honored without the courts involvement had he talked with his kids and not just his estate’s executor, and if he had updated his estate planning documents.

 The moral of this is to share with all your loved ones your final wishes and make sure to update your estate planning documents.
 Make sure to set up an appointment to sit down with one of our knowledgeable estate planning attorneys today.

 Contributed by an MH Phoenix Estate Planning Attorney.

 What the Attorneys of Morris Hall Can Do For You: